donejs/donejs/README.md

 DoneJS is your new favorite way to get **high-performance**, **real-time**, **web and mobile** applications DONE!

-With a comprehensive set of packages designed specifically for complex JavaScript projects, and the ability to quickly provision a modern development environment, producing lightning-fast applications can now be done faster than ever.
+With a comprehensive set of packages designed specifically for complex JavaScript projects, and the ability to quickly provision a modern development environment, producing lightning-fast applications can now be done faster.

 The DoneJS environment automates the orchestration of these (otherwise disparate) parts: